undeadwanderer/undead-userscripts/derpibooru-forum-filter/README.md

 ### Known issues:

-- `Since Derpi4U sets CSS styles on initialization and the styles are determined by which version of the library is called first the main version of this script requires being set before any other scripts that use the original library for their settings in the script manager or the styles will break.`
+- `The main version of the script uses my fork of Derpi4U that adds export and import buttons, as of yet in order to have the global export/import buttons show up a script using the modified library should be set before other Derpi5U scripts in the manager; my current attepts at a workaround didn't go well but I'll get back to it someday.`

 ### Change Log:
 ```
-1.2   / 2024-07-05: The script now runs on other Philomena-powered boorus; also did some code clean-up and added more comments.
+1.2   / 2024-07-05: The script now runs on any Philomena-powered booru (that identifies as such in the html code);
+                    Also did some code clean-up and added more comments.
 1.1   / 2024-05-22: Added a setting for words or phrases to exclude from filtering
                     ("Escape words" setting in Derpi4U or escapeWords variable in the legacy script).
 1.00  / 2024-04-26: A complete code rewrite - the script is now much more optimized and